lfunderburk/llmops-with-haystack/chainlit.md

 ### Method

-The chatbots retrieval mechanism is developed using Retrieval Augmented Generation (RAG) with [Haystack](https://haystack.deepset.ai/tutorials/22_pipeline_with_promptnode) and its user interface is built with [Chainlit](https://docs.chainlit.io/overview).
+The chatbots retrieval mechanism is developed using Retrieval Augmented Generation (RAG) with Haystack by deepset and its user interface is built with Chainlitoverview.
 It is using OpenAI GPT-3.5-turbo.
+The full script is [here](app.py)